 What happens if we get too much phosphorus?

-In healthy individuals, mildly elevated phosphorus levels are thought to increase risk for bone and heart disease (Calvo and Uribarri 2013b).
+In healthy individuals, mildly elevated blood levels of phosphorus are thought to increase risk for bone and heart disease (Calvo and Uribarri 2013b).
 For most persons, reducing excess dietary phosphorus can be achieved by reducing consumption of processed foods that contain added phosphorus.
-For example, processed foods that may contain phosphorus additives include pancakes from a mix, frozen waffles, bacon, processed cheese, deli meats, and poultry, convenience dinner entrées, canned soups, and most restaurant and fast foods.
+For example, pancakes from a mix, frozen waffles, bacon, processed cheese, deli meats, and poultry, convenience dinner entrées, canned soups, and most restaurant and fast foods may contain phosphorus additives.
 Additionally, cola beverages contain phosphoric acid, a form of phosphorus.
-The key to lowering dietary intake of added phosphorus is to prepare foods from scratch from fresh, unprocessed ingredients.
+The key to lowering dietary intake of added phosphorus is to prepare foods from scratch using fresh, unprocessed ingredients.

 Common phosphorus additives in processed foods.